syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Insert-image-in-a-particular-table-cell).

-## Draw borderless table
+## Draw border less table

-The Syncfusion .NET PDF library allows you to draw borderless tables by setting the ``Transparent`` color to all [Borders](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGridCellStyle.html#Syncfusion_Pdf_Grid_PdfGridCellStyle_Borders) property of the [PdfGridCellStyle](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGridCellStyle.html).
+The Syncfusion .NET PDF library allows you to draw border less tables by setting the ``Transparent`` color to all [Borders](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGridCellStyle.html#Syncfusion_Pdf_Grid_PdfGridCellStyle_Borders) property of the [PdfGridCellStyle](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGridCellStyle.html).
 Also change or remove the border of either side of the table cell.

-The following code sample illustrates how to draw a borderless table in a PDF document using the [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html).
+The following code sample illustrates how to draw a border less table in a PDF document using the [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html).

 {% tabs %}